Drawing on Steel with Fire

 Deep Connection to Nature

 Originally from New York, Jayne Duryea has been in South Texas since 1981.
 Receiving her BFA with additional graduate study from East Carolina University, she completed her masters at Texas A&M University at Kingsville in Painting and Drawing in 1988.
-Since 1989 she has been Division Chair of the Fine Arts and also Director of the Simon Michael Gallery at Coastal Bend College where she has taught since 1981.
+In 1989 she became Division Chair of the Fine Arts and also Director of the Simon Michael Gallery as Professor of Art at Coastal Bend College where she has taught since 1981.

 · Art work is available for purchase or exhibition.